 The technology underlying our anticipated service offerings is still in the process of being developed, and has not been fully tested or validated in space.
 Our ability to execute on our business plan is dependent on the successful development and commercialization of the technologies described in this Form 10-Q. Although we believe our water plasma propulsion technology will be a key differentiator of our product offerings, we have to date only conducted one test of this technology in space.
 Although we believe our test unit generated plasma in space and validated the theoretical basis of our technology, we have yet to experimentally confirm the unit's ability to generate thrust in space, which is crucial to our ability to conduct actual spacecraft maneuvers in orbit.
 Until we can accomplish this, the technology will remain in the experimental stages.
 Moreover, even if the unit generates thrust, there can be no assurance that it can be operated in a manner that is sufficiently reliable and efficient to permit full commercialization of the technology.
 Our statements and beliefs about the viability of our technology are primarily based on theoretical analyses and experimentally observed results during ground testing and our single test of this technology in space.
 Development of space technologies is extremely complex, time consuming, and expensive, and there can be no assurance that our predicted theoretical and ground-based results will translate into operational space vehicles that operate within the parameters we expect, or at all.
-This Quarterly Report on Form 10-Q describes Momentus' current business plans for continuing to develop its technology and marketing and commercializing its products, however there can be no assurance that Momentus will be able to successfully develop its technologies and implement them in commercializing its products, however there can be no assurance that development stage...
-A key component of our business model is the delivery of satellites using our vehicles from low-earth o
+This Quarterly Report on Form 10-Q describes Momentus' current business plans for continuing to develop its technology and marketing and commercializing its products, however there can be no assurance that Momentus will be able to successfully develop its technologies and implement them in commercially viable vehicles.
+Refer to "Risk Factors - A key component of our business model is the delivery of satellites using our vehicles from low-earth orbit to other orbits.
+The technology for this maneuver is still in the development stage..." under Part II, Item 1A: "Risk Factors," in this Form 10-Q and under Part I, Item 1A in our Annual Report on Form 10-K filed with the SEC on March 9, 2022.